swarba015/ITune_API/README.md

 3. Web browser for media previews

 ## Installation
-No specific installation steps required other than cloning the repository.
-Ensure Python 3.x is installed on your system.
+No specific installation steps are required other than cloning the repository.
+For cloning use - git clone https://github.com/swarba015/ITune_API/tree/main

 ## Usage
 1. Start the Application: Run the script in a Python environment.